Our Strategic Plan

 11.2 The Supplier warrants that he has the right to supply the Goods and perform the Services (as applicable) in accordance with the Purchase Order.

-11.3 Without prejudice to any other provision of these Terms and Conditions, for a period of 5 years from entering into the Purchase Order (unless otherwise agreed by the parties) the Supplier shall use its best endeavors to supply the Purchaser with compatible spares and components in the event of a break down of the Goods supplied.
+11.3 Without prejudice to any other provision of these Terms and Conditions, for a period of 5 years from entering into the Purchase Order (unless otherwise agreed by the parties) the Supplier shall use its best endeavours to supply the Purchaser with compatible spares and components in the event of a break down of the Goods supplied.

 11.4 Without prejudice to any other rights or remedies of the Purchaser (whether express or implied), if the Supplier breaches any terms of the Contact (including, without limitation, a failure or delay in delivery) or the Purchaser terminates the Purchase Order in accordance with Conditions 14.1 then the Purchaser may (but will not be obliged) to, whether or not the Goods have been accepted: